jonbho/mach_o_unsign/README.md

 Based on the ISC-licensed `unsign` code at [http://www.woodmann.com/collaborative/tools/index.php/Unsign](http://www.woodmann.com/collaborative/tools/index.php/Unsign), which is suitably unsigned by the author (the code includes a notice saying "Copyright (c) 2010", but not the name of the author).
-There were two previous imports of this code into github ([https://github.com/daqiang430/unsign](https://github.com/daqiang430/unsign) and [https://github.com/steakknife/unsign](https://github.com/steakknife/unsign)), but I felt a more-completely documented github repo was necessary.
+I needed to add a third optional parameter to save a backup copy of the original unmodified executable.
+There were two previous imports of this code into github ([https://github.com/daqiang430/unsign](https://github.com/daqiang430/unsign) and [https://github.com/steakknife/unsign](https://github.com/steakknife/unsign)), but I felt a more-completely documented github repo was necessary, and it seemed a better idea to base this repo on the original version of the code.

 LEGAL
 -----